minprog/uva-prog-ink/10 Workshops/30 Workshop 3/20 Exercises.md

 [Urban dictionary]: http://www.urbandictionary.com/define.php?term=gpa

     >>> report_card([('18.02, 94), ('21H.601', 96), ('8.01', 91), ('5.111', 88)])
     REPORT CARD:
     18.02 - 94
     21H.601 - 96
     8.01 - 91
     5.111 - 88
     Overall GPA  92.25

 Hints: You'll want to use a for loop, and you'll probably want to keep track of names and grades seperately; there are a couple ways to do this.
 Remember, add to lists with `my_list.append(elt)`.

-# 3.3 Collision Detection of Balls

-Many games have complex physics engines, and one major function of these engines is to figure out if two objects are colliding.
-Weirdly-shaped objects are often approximated as balls.
-In this problem, we will figure out if two balls are colliding.
-You'll need to remember how to unpack tuples; refer to the Tuples chapter in *Think Python* or ask an assistant if this is confusing.

-We will think in 2D to simplify things, though 3D isn't different conceptually.
-For calculating collision, we only care about a ball's position in space, as well as its size.
-We can store a ball's position with the $$(x,y)$$ coordinates of its center point, and we can calculate its size if we know its radius.
-Thus, we represent a ball in 2D space as a tuple of $$(x, y, r)$$.

-To figure out if two balls are colliding, we need to compute the distance between their centers, then see if this distance is less than or equal to the sum of their radii.
-If so, they are colliding.

-In `homework3.py`, write a function `ball_collide` that takes two balls as parameters and computes if they are colliding; your function should return a Boolean saying whether or not the balls are colliding.
-Optional: For a little extra challenge, write your function to work with balls in 3D space.
-How should you represent the balls?
-You will also need to write your own test cases.
-Be sure to figure out any edge cases you need to test.
+# 3.2 More About Dictionaries

+Put these lists in your code:

+    NAMES = ['Alice', 'Bob', 'Cathy', 'Dan', 'Ed', 'Frank', 'Gary', 'Helen', 'Irene', 'Jack', 'Kelly', 'Larry']

+    AGES = [20, 21, 18, 18, 19, 20, 20, 19, 19, 19, 22, 19]

+These lists match up, so Alice's age is 20, Bob's age is 21, and so on.
+Write a function combine lists that combines these lists into a dictionary (hint: what should the keys, and what should the values, of this dictionary be?).
+Then, write a function people that takes in an age and returns the names of all the people who are that age.

+Test your program's functions by running these lines (they are commented at the bottom of the code file; uncomment them to use them):

+    print 'Dan' in people(18) and 'Cathy' in people(18) print 'Ed' in people(19) and 'Helen' in people(19) and 'Irene' in people(19) and 'Jack' in people(19) and 'Larry'in people(19) print 'Alice' in people(20) and 'Frank' in people(20) and 'Gary' in people(20) print people(21) == ['Bob']
+    print people(22) == ['Kelly']
+    print people(23) == []

+All lines should print `True`.
+The last line is an "edge condition" that we're testing; your `people` function should be able to handle this condition (hint: what is this condition?) by simply returning an empty list...

-# 3.5 Zeller's Algorithm, revisited
+# 3.3 Zeller's Algorithm, revisited

-This is similar to the Hacker exercise from Week 1, but in this version we will be writing a function that takes parameters, and using dictionaries to facilitate "pretty printing" (where the answer is given to the user in a nice looking fashion).
+This is similar to the *Program* from Week 1, but in this version we will be writing a function that takes parameters, and using dictionaries to facilitate "pretty printing" (where the answer is given to the user in a nice looking fashion).
 For the rules of the algorithm, please take a look at the description written in the Week 1 section.

 Calling `zellers("March", 10, 1940)` should give the output: `Sunday`.